Omar Bugiel: 2019–20 season

 On 3 June 2019, Sutton United announced the signing of Bugiel.
 He scored his first National League goal for the club on 26 October 2019, in a 3–2 home defeat to Ebbsfleet United.
 In December 2019, Bugiel scored in both the first round and the replay of the 2019–20 FA Trophy matches against Dagenham & Redbrige, with his team however failing to qualify to the next round.
 On 21 December 2019, Bugiel scored a hat-trick in the league against Wrexham in a 3–1 home win.

-The next matchday, on Boxing Day, he scored a brace against Woking in a 2–0 home win in the league, with his first goal being a 25-yard volley in the first minute.
-The goal was voted winner of the 2020 Vanarama National League World Cup of Goals on Twitter.
+The next matchday, on Boxing Day, he scored a brace against Woking in a 2–0 away win in the league, with his first goal being a 25-yard volley in the first minute.
 Bugiel scored seven goals in the last four matches in all competitions.
 He ended the season with seven goals in 30 league games—10 in 34 in all competitions.